Oaxaca

-Oaxaca is in southwest Mexico.
+Oaxaca is in southern Mexico.
 It is bordered by the states of Guerrero to the west, Puebla to the northwest, Veracruz to the north, and Chiapas to the east.
 To the south, Oaxaca has a significant coastline on the Pacific Ocean.

-The state is best known for its indigenous peoples and cultures.
-The most numerous and best known are the Zapotecs and the Mixtecs, but there are sixteen that are officially recognized.
-These cultures have survived better than most others in México due to the state's rugged and isolating terrain.
+The state is best known for its Indigenous peoples and cultures.
+The most numerous and best known are the Zapotecs and the Mixtecs, but 16 are officially recognized.
+These cultures have survived better than most others in Mexico due to the state's rugged and isolating terrain.
 Most live in the Central Valleys region, which is also an economically important area for tourism, with people attracted for its archeological sites such as Monte Albán, and Mitla, and its various native cultures and crafts.
 Another important tourist area is the coast, which has the major resort of Huatulco and sandy beaches of Puerto Escondido, Puerto Ángel, Zipolite, Bahia de Tembo, and Mazunte.
-Oaxaca is also one of the most biologically diverse states in Mexico, ranking in the top three, along with Chiapas and Veracruz, for numbers of reptiles, amphibians, mammals and plants.
+Oaxaca is also one of Mexico's most biologically diverse states, ranking in the top three, along with Chiapas and Veracruz, for numbers of reptiles, amphibians, mammals and plants.